 As per the Australian Energy Regulator, this benefit is about deferred greenhouse gas emissions because of extra DER.
 No doubt, “These could just be listed if there’s a noticeable tax, levy or any other payment related to environmental or health prices which generators are needed to pay or where law-making authority directs DNSPs to calculate the effect of these consequences and has given a cost that needs to be used.”

 The guidelines state that” renewable power capacity and/or a possible carbon cost for producers must be integrated into the DNSPs measurement of benefits of retailer market.
-If there’s a jurisdictional necessary to measure the cost of carbon, the DNSP must measure the benefits of carbon-related to proposed investment”.
+If there’s a jurisdictional necessity to measure the cost of carbon, the DNSP must measure the benefits of carbon related to the proposed investment”.

 Non-monetary benefits:

-With regards to the AER, these benefits may contain customer benefits like, “feeling of independence on the utility grid, and persistence”, which can act as inspiration for customers,” to remunerate a premium to invest in DER or accept decreased revenue from their DER investment”.
+With regards to the AER, these benefits may contain customer benefits like a “feeling of independence on the utility grid, and persistence”, which can act as inspiration for customers” to remunerate a premium to invest in DER or accept decreased revenue from their DER investment”.